- About BBE

 Today we ascend to 3,500m to camp at Piedra Grande, giving us great views of the valley.
 After setting up camp we rest and hydrate.
 Overnight in tents.
 Altitude sleeping: 11,482′ / 3,500m.
 Max Elevation: 11,482′ / 3,500m.
 Elevation Ascent/ Descent hiking: 2,132′ / 650m.

-Day 8: Confluencia to Base Camp Plaza de Mulas
+Day 9: Confluencia to Plaza de Mulas Base Camp

 Continuing our trek today, we follow a broad, stone covered valley floor from Confluencia to a steep trail that leads to a glacial moraine.
 Base Camp Plaza de Mulas (14,300′ / 4,350m) is situated on top of this moraine just off the Horcones Glacier and beneath the vast west face of Aconcagua.
 Base Camp Plaza de Mulas is very comfortable, with a huge mess tent and a full staff of cooks and porters.
 We provide world-class mountain cuisine that includes vegetarian meals, free-range Argentinean steak, delicious soups, and fresh fruits and vegetables daily.
 Altitude sleeping: 14,300′ / 4,350m.
 Max Elevation: 14,300′ / 4,350m.
 Elevation Ascent/ Descent hiking: 3,100′ / 936m.

 Camp I, or Plaza Don Fernando, rests at 16,200′ / 4,938m.
-Throughout our climb of Aconcagua we follow the philosophy of climb high-sleep low as we ascend the mountain.
+Throughout our climb of Aconcagua we follow the philosophy of climb- high-sleep-low as we ascend further up the mountain.
 From our base camp at Plaza de Mulas we follow the trail as it gradually switchbacks up steep scree slopes to the rock spires that mark Plaza Don Fernando.
 Here we cache food and gear before returning to base camp.
-This usually takes 4 to 6 hours round trip.
+This usually takes 4 – 6 hours round trip.
 Altitude sleeping: 14,300′ / 4,350m.
 Max Elevation: 16,200′ /4938m.
 Elevation Ascent/ Descent hiking: 1,900′ / 588m up/down.

 Day 12: Move to Camp I